Buravchik/multi-pbn/README.md

 ## How it works

 - Caddy serves content from `/srv/sites/{host}`.
 If a request is for `example.com`, it serves files from `sites/example.com`.
+- Certificates are issued automatically using on-demand TLS: when the first request for a hostname arrives, Caddy asks the internal `ask` service for approval; if a directory exists for that hostname, issuance is approved and the cert is obtained.
 - Certificates are stored in the Docker volume `caddy_data` and are renewed automatically.

+## Services

+- caddy: Static file serving and automatic HTTPS (on-demand TLS)
+- ask: Lightweight approval endpoint that authorizes certificates only when `sites/<domain>/` exists

 ## Hardening